JinkyX/llm-wellness-check/README.md

 ##  Run the Application

+1. Start the Flask app
 ```bash
 python app.py
 ```
-Then open your browser and go to: http://localhost:5000
+2. Open your browser and go to http://localhost:5000

-You'll see a web form to upload a CSV file and start the safety analysis.
+3. You'll see a web form to upload a CSV file and start the safety analysis.

 ## CSV Format
 Your CSV should contain the following columns: